indeterminateoutcomesstudios/stardust-rpg/README.rst

 Stardust RPG is a tactical d20 role-playing game designed to provide a variety of progression options for players and encourage teamwork.

+Special thanks to `@theandrewdavis <https://github.com/theandrewdavis>`_ for his analysis of the roll20.net API.